Technical Note - Working From Home

 can course problems.
 If it's there delete this and all it's contents 'rm -r ~/.vnc'

-Full Remote Session (VPN) [Staff only]
+Full Remote Session (VPN) [Staff and Thesis Students only]

 Windows and Mac users may use Remote Desktop Connection over VPN for effective access to campus services and ECS Windows servers.
 For VPN installation see the ITS